jub3i/node-mem-stat/README.md

 var usedPercent = memStat.usedPercent('GiB');
 console.log(usedPercent);

-//get all fields available from `/proc/meminfo` var allStats = memStat.raw();
+//get all the calculated statistics, requiring only one read and parse of `/proc/meminfo` var allStats = memStat.raw();
 console.log(allStats);

+//get all fields available from `/proc/meminfo` as an object var raw = memStat.raw();
+console.log(raw);
 ```

 free(units)